woocommerce/qit-documentation/docs/custom-tests/downloading-extensions-and-tests.md

   - If none is provided, QIT can’t proceed.

 - `automatewoo` **(dependency)**:
-  - `automatewoo-birthdays` depends on `automatewoo`, another premium extension you don’t maintain.
+  - `automatewoo-birthdays` depends on `automatewoo`, another paid extension you don’t maintain.
   - QIT checks if you own `automatewoo` on WooCommerce.com.
 Since you don’t, it expects a local source.
   - Similarly as above, you must define the source yourself.